 What sound does the following word start with?

 It also matters what sounds (or letters) the word after the article starts with.
-(This is like how we use an before vowels in English!)
+English does this, too—we say a strawberry but an apple!

 For singular feminine nouns that start with a vowel, the definite and indefinite articles are attached to the noun: l’insalata (the salad), un’insalata (a salad).